 Exposure to scorching temperatures is just as much of a health hazard to goats as it is to humans.
-Goats are generally pretty hardy creatures, but they can still be affected by the heat.
-And, it’s a worry for many farmers and owners of pet goats.
+Goats are generally pretty hardy creatures, but heat can still affect them.
+And it’s a worry for many farmers and owners of pet goats.

 Do Goats Sweat?
-Healthy goats don’t sweat.
+Healthy goats don’t sweat, but a severely overheated goat will sweat.
 Goats don’t have sweat glands, so sweating is a warning sign.
-If a goat is sweating after being exposed to hot weather conditions, it is usually a sign that they are suffering from heatstroke and need immediate help.
+If a goat is sweating after exposure to hot weather conditions, it is usually a sign that they suffer from heatstroke and need immediate help.

 Under normal circumstances, goats release heat through their horns and by panting, similar to a dog.
 However, when suffering from extreme heat stress or heat stroke, their bodies will use every vice possible to release heat, including sweating.

 If your goats are sweating, they are in serious danger.
 Let’s take a look at the dangers and signs of overheating and what to do if it happens.
 Let’s take a look!

 How Hot is Too Hot For a Goat?

 A comfortable environmental temperature for a goat is between 32℉ and 86℉.
 Temperatures above 86℉ can cause goats to experience heat stress, leading to desperate sweating and dehydration.
 High humidity makes this more likely.
 Prolonged exposure to temperatures above 86℉ can cause goats to experience heat stress and dehydration.

 A goat’s normal body temperature is between 102℉ and 104℉.
 If a goat’s body temperature rises above 104℉, they are at serious risk of developing heat stroke.